tbaggett/xfgloss/README.md

  - The default XF EntryCell renderer on iOS doesn't take the accessory view into account when positioning/sizing the text entry field.
 I plan to submit a PR that corrects this issue.

  - An Android.Content.Res.Resources+NotFoundException is thrown on Android API 16 (Jelly Bean) with a message that reads "Unable to find resource ID #0x404" when you switch between tabs multiple times in any of the example pages.
 I believe this is an issue with either Android API 16 or Xamarin.Forms v2.3.1.114, as the exception doesn't occur on any of the other tested Android APIs (17 through 23).
 However, I will investigate further if other users aren't seeing the issue with other Xamarin.Forms apps running on API 16.

+ - The *BackgroundColor* and *BackgroundGradient* properties do not consistently operate as expected on Android API 21 (Lollipop) when they are applied to a touch enabled element.
+The material design ripple effect is expected when a user touches the element on API 21 and higher.
+The effect occurs as expected sometime but not others.
+In the other cases, the pre-21 highlighting of the entire element occurs instead of the ripple effect.
+The behavior works as expected (ripple on API 22 and higher, element highlighting on API 20 and lower) on all the other supported Android APIs (16 - 23).

  - The *MaxTrackTintColor* and *MinTrackTintColor* properties do not operate as expected on Android API 21 (Lollipop).
 A new tinting technique was introduced in API 21.
 The initial implementation was broken, but was fixed in the next release.
 See the documentation for the *MaxTrackTintColor* and *MinTrackTintColor* properties for more details.